pradeepmouli/json-schema-to-zod/README.md

 ## Summary

-A runtime package and CLI tool to convert JSON schema (draft 4+) objects or files into Zod schemas in the form of JavaScript code.
+An extensible package + CLI that converts “X” formats into Zod schemas (as JavaScript/TypeScript source code).

+Today, the only supported input is **JSON Schema (draft 4+)**.
+The library is structured so other input formats can be added over time without reworking the Zod output layer.

 Before v2 it used [`prettier`](https://www.npmjs.com/package/prettier) for formatting and [`json-refs`](https://www.npmjs.com/package/json-refs) to resolve schemas.
 To replicate the previous behaviour, please use their respective CLI tools.